Records Management Lifecycle: Definition, Phases, Importance & Best Practices

 • Shredding paper document

-• Disposing things of in the bin
+• Disposing of things in the bin

 Records Lifecycle: Other Stages To Know About